 Product 4.
 Primer for elected officials.
 Prepare a detailed outline and a report that can be used by elected officials (e.g., bullet points, under 25 pages, full color, illustrated) to address issues of equity disparity in public transportation and redress the impacts of past discriminatory policies and actions.

 Product 5.
 Implementation outreach.
 Present results at appropriate events (for example, Association of Metropolitan Planning Organizations, American Public Transportation Association, TRB, Intelligent Transportation Society of America, National Urban League, NAACP, and National League of Cities).

-The research plan should build in appropriate checkpoints with the TCRP project panel including, at a minimum, (1) a kick-off teleconference meeting to be held within 1 month of the contract’s execution date and (2) web-enabled teleconferences tied to panel review and/or TCRP approval of interim deliverables.
+The research plan has built in appropriate checkpoints with the TCRP project panel including, at a minimum, (1) a kick-off teleconference meeting to be held within 1 month of the contract’s execution date and (2) web-enabled teleconferences tied to panel review and/or TCRP approval of interim deliverables.